statiqdev/CleanBlog/README.md

 ## Global

-These can be set in a settings file.
+These can be set in a settings file (in addition to any [Statiq Web settings](https://statiq.dev/web/configuration/settings)).

 - `SiteTitle`: The title of the site.
 - `Description`: A description of the site.